 Increasingly variable precipitation is also expected.
 Meaning, while annual average precipitation may not change much, the state may grow drier overall because rainfall cannot compensate for the drying effects of a warmer climate.

 Conversely, rainstorms will be harder and more intense, which will directly impact our system.
 Therefore, for the Chicago River system, climate change means:

 - More erosion and fluctuation of river levels, which can kill off native species and allow non-natives to flourish;

 - Extreme runoff, which would result in more germs in the water;

 - We could see less aquatic habitat because reduced summer water levels; and

-- An increase in flooding, CSOs, and stormwater pollution because of more heavy rain, which is already impacting our system.
+- An increase in flooding, more instances of combined sewage overflows (CSOs) in which untreated sewage is released into the Chicago River system when the sewage system is overwhelmed, and increased stormwater pollution because of more heavy rain, which is already impacting our system.

 What Does Temperature Mean for Fish?